-If you have a process that isn’t meeting specifications, using the Monte Carlo simulation and optimization tools in Companion by Minitab can help.
-Here’s how you, as an engineer in the medical device industry, could use Companion to improve a packaging process and help ensure patient safety.
+If you have a process that isn’t meeting specifications, using the Monte Carlo simulation and optimization tools in Minitab Engage can help.
+Here’s how you, as an engineer in the medical device industry, could use Engage to improve a packaging process and help ensure patient safety.
 You can also check out our webinar recording, Seeing the Unknown: Identifying Risk and Quantifying Probability with Monte Carlo Simulation, to see Monte Carlo in action.

 Your product line at AlphaGamma Medical Devices is shipped in heat-sealed packages with a minimum seal strength requirement of 13.5 Newtons per square millimeter (N/mm2).
 Meeting this specification is critical, because when a seal fails the product inside is no longer sterile and puts patients at risk.

 Seal strength depends on the temperature of the sealing device and the sealing time.
 The relationship between the two factors is expressed by the model:

 Seal Strength= 9.64 + 0.003*Temp + 4.0021*Time + 0.000145 Temp*Time

 Currently, your packages are sealed at an average temperature of 120 degrees Celsius, with a standard deviation of 25.34.
 The mean sealing time is 1.5 seconds, with a standard deviation of 0.5.
 Both parameters follow a normal distribution.

 To assess the process capability under the current conditions, you can enter the parameter, transfer function, and specification limits into Engage’s straightforward interface, verify that the model diagram matches your process, and then instantly simulate 50,000 package seals using your current input conditions.

 The process performance measurement (Cpk) for your process is 0.42, far less than the minimum standard of 1.33.
 Under the current conditions, more than 10% of your seals will fail to meet specification.